Hollygrove, New Orleans: Boundaries

 The Greater New Orleans Community Data Center defines the boundaries of Hollygrove as highway I-10 to the north, Carrollton Avenue to the east, South Claiborne Avenue to the south, and Monticello Avenue to the west.
 The New Orleans City Planning Commission defines the boundaries of Hollygrove as these streets: Palmetto Street, Cambronne Street, Edinburgh Street, Forshey Street, Fig Street Leonidas Street, South Claiborne Avenue and the Monticello Canal.
 The Neighborhood defines its boundaries as S. Carrolltonn, S. Claiborne, Monticello (at the canal, Orleans/Jefferson Parish line) and Airline Highway.

 Earhart Blvd. runs through the neighborhood.

 In the 1970s Hollygrove had been known to have a very high poverty, crime, and homicide rate.
 Shortly after crack cocaine hit the streets, NOPD waged war with drug dealers that dominated Hollygrove.
 By the 1980s and 1990s, gunfire was a constant fact of Hollygrove life.
 The overall crime rate in Hollygrove at the time was 136% higher than the national average.
 For every 100,000 people, there were 19.15 daily crimes that occurred in Hollygrove.
 The number of total year over year crimes in New Orleans had increased by 12%.
 However since the early 2000s the neighborhood has experienced a great deal of change and revitalization and crime rates have dropped dramatically.
-In the last decade the area has become a welcoming and diverse neighborhood of working class individuals from all walks of life and property values and new home construction has increased dramatically.
-The Hollygrove neighborhood is a prime example of the vibrant and diverse possibilities of New Orleans.
-The new and expansive Ochsner Medical Complex Campus is just over the Orleans/Jefferson Parish line and is a major employer and benefit to the area.
+In the last decade, property values and new home construction have increased dramatically.
+The new and expansive Ochsner Medical Complex Campus is just over the Orleans/Jefferson Parish line and is a major employer.